Navdevl/turbohustle/content/blog/quickshifter-explained.md

 #### 2. Sensitivity

 Sensitivity is the necessary amount of force to be exerted on the gear lever to trigger the quick shifting function.
+Increasing the sensitivity value means less force is enough to trigger the quick shifter action.
+If the sensitivity value is less a stronger force is needed to trigger the quick shift action which makes the gear shifts in a refined manner.
+Since the triggering point is closer to the shifting point when its less sensitive, it results in smooth

 1. cut time vs rpm
 2. sleeptime